 R is RECENCY - Time since the last visit to the app/site or time since the last purchase.

-F is FREQUENCY - Total number times a user has visited the app/site or total number of purchases
+F is FREQUENCY - The total number of times a user has visited the app/site or total number of purchases

 M is MONETARY - Total money spent by a user or total time spent watching content